Tezsure/Tezster-CLI/README.md

 ### Reporting bugs and Support

-To know about common errors and fixes follow our [error section](https://docs.tezster.tech/tezster-cli#common-errors-with-possible-fix).
+To know about common errors and fixes follow our [common errors](https://docs.tezster.tech/tezster-cli#common-errors-with-possible-fix).
 To report bugs, please create an issue on [issue page](https://github.com/Tezsure/Tezster-CLI/issues).

-**You can get in touch with us for any open discussion and 24*7 support through our [telegram channel](https://t.me/tezster).**
+**You can get in touch with us for any open discussion and 24*7 support through our [Telegram](https://t.me/tezster).**

 ## Extra